-- You can start a team on JustGiving and invite people to join you in your fundraising.
-Once you have set up your team, you can find additional tips on how to personalise and share your team here.
+You can also set up a team page and invite people to join you, more details on how to do this can be found in this JustGiving team guide (pdf, 597kb) Once you have set up your team, you can find additional tips on how to personalise and share your team.

 We would prefer you to use JustGiving.
 Over 21 million people have raised £1.5 billion for charity on JustGiving.
 The site makes online fundraising simple, fast, effective and fun.
-If however you would like to use another provider please do speak to us so we can ensure we'll recognise your fundraising efforts when they arrive or let you know if we won't receive information to allow us to (not all sites send through fundraiser details).
+If however you would like to use another provider please do speak to us so we can ensure we'll recognise your fundraising efforts when they arrive (not all sites send through fundraiser details).

 All sponsorship collected on JustGiving will be directly transferred to us.
-If you have collected any cash or cheques in support of your fundraising you can send in this offline money to us at the following address:
+If you have collected any cash or cheques in support of your fundraising you can send this in to us at the following address:

 Palace to Palace Team, The Prince’s Trust, Prince's Trust House, 9 Eldon Street, London EC2M 7LS.

 Please make sure cheques are made payable to ‘The Prince's Trust’ and include a reference (i.e. your full name and your bib number) so we know which record to allocate the money to.

 If you do not feel you can raise the minimum sponsorship then please do get in touch.
 We are here to help in any way we can to support your fundraising efforts.
 Or you may make a personal contribution of either £120 or £240 to ensure that The Prince’s Trust can continue supporting disadvantaged young people across the UK.

 Over the coming months we will provide you with lots of training tips and nutrition advice, including training plans designed by Palace to Palace Ambassador David Weir so keep your eyes peeled for our e-newsletters.